-- Health Care for Long-Term Disability Beneficiaries and Retirees -The College participates in state administered programs which provide postemployment health insurance to eligible former employees.
-Eligible former employees include long-term disability beneficiaries of the Disability Income Plan of North Carolina, and retirees of the Teachers' and State Employees' Retirement System.
+- A. Health Care for Long-Term Disability Beneficiaries and Retirees -The College participates in state administered programs which provide postemployment health insurance to eligible former employees.
+Eligible former employees include long-term disability beneficiaries of the Disability Income Plan of North Carolina, and retirees of the Teachers' and State Employees Retirement System.
 These benefits were established by Chapter 135, Article 3, Part 3, of the General Statutes and may be amended only by the North Carolina General Assembly.
 Funding for the health care benefit for long-term disability beneficiaries and retirees is financed on a pay-as-you-go basis.
 The College contributed 1.28% of the covered payroll under the Teachers' and State Employees' Retirement System for these health care benefits.
-For the fiscal year ended June 30, 2001, the College's total contribution to the Plan was \$426,795.36.
+For the fiscal year ended June 30, 2001, the College's total contribution to the Plan was \$78,962.89.
 The College assumes no liability for retiree health care benefits provided by the programs other than its required contribution.
 Additional detailed information about these programs can be located in the State of North Carolina's Comprehensive Annual Financial Report. - B. Long-Term Disability The College participates in the Disability Income Plan of North Carolina (DIPNC).
 Established by Chapter 135, Article 6, of the General Statutes, DIPNC provides short-term and long-term disability benefits to eligible members of the Teachers' and State Employees' Retirement System.
+The Plan provides disability income to eligible participants.
 Long-term disability income benefits are advance funded on an actuarially determined basis using the one-year term cost method.
 The College contributes .52% of covered payroll under the Teachers' and State Employees' Retirement System to the DIPNC.
-For the fiscal year ended June 30, 2001, the College's total contribution to the DIPNC was \$173,385.62.
+For the fiscal year ended June 30, 2001, the College's total contribution to the DIPNC was \$32,078.73.
 The College assumes no liability for long-term disability benefits under the plan other than its contribution.
 Additional detailed information about the DIPNC is disclosed in the State of North Carolina's Comprehensive Annual Financial Report.

-NOTE 11 - CENTRAL PIEDMONT COMMUNITY COLLEGE FOUNDATION
+NOTE 11 - PIEDMONT COMMUNITY COLLEGE FOUNDATION, INC.

-The Central Piedmont Community College Foundation is a separately incorporated non-profit foundation associated with the College. organization serves as the primary fundraising arm of the College through which individuals, corporations and other organizations support College programs by providing scholarships, fellowships, faculty salary supplements, and unrestricted funds to specific departments and the College's overall academic environment.
+The Piedmont Community College Foundation, Inc. is a separately incorporated non-profit foundation associated with the College.
+This organization serves as the primary fundraising arm of the College through which individuals, corporations and other organizations support College programs by providing scholarships, fellowships, faculty salary supplements, and unrestricted funds to specific departments and the College's overall academic environment.
 The College's financial statements do not include the assets, liabilities, net assets or operational transactions of the Foundation, except for the distributions made and benefits provided by the Foundation.
-The distributions received and/or benefits provided approximated \$599,982.00 for the year ended June 30, 2001.
-Also during 2000-2001, Central Piedmont Community College leased property for the Bookstore operation and parking lot from the Foundation.
-The college made \$37,004.10 in lease payments prior to exercising its option to purchase this property on August 1, 2000.
-The purchase price was \$1,872,000.00 with buyers' expenses of \$110,923.60 for a total purchase price of \$1,982,923.60.
+The distributions received and/or benefits provided approximated \$73,190.47 for the year ended June 30, 2001.